LowUp/Task_Tracker/README.md

 # Task_Tracker
- Simple App that allows the user to track his tasks
+ Simple Angular app that allows the user to track his tasks